mj200921059/RpNGS/README.md

 Note: You may use a customised reference database.
 It is however strongly recommended to avoid draft or low-quality reference genomes and use complete sequences of circular microorganisms only.

 ## Raw fastq data analysis
-To who may interest the parameter of each tools.
+To who may interest the parameters of each tool that involved in metagenomic data analysis.
 More details can be found in /R/run_pngsanalysis.R
 ### Fastp
 ```R
     cmd <- sprintf(